YSayaovong/Manufacturing-Scrap-Rate-Analytics/README.md

 - Improves engineering and supervisor decision-making with clear visuals
 - Supports Lean/CI teams with real metrics, not gut feeling

-This is the type of analysis real factories rely on every day.

 ---